 Far too many people open up their old honey jars and freak out when they see the physical signs of crystallization.
 They often think the honey is spoiled and throw it out when it’s perfectly good.

-Crystallizing often happens when the raw honey is exposed to colder temperatures.
+Crystallizing happens when the raw honey is exposed to colder temperatures.
 Sometimes that can’t be helped if you store your honey in a frigid basement for months or years at a time.

 The best thing is you’ll know you truly have raw honey when it crystallizes based on this natural reaction.